alan-turing-institute/data-safe-haven/docs/design/architecture/shm_details.md

 Depending on the configuration of the Data Safe Haven, these packages can be provided via either package proxies or package mirrors.

 - **Package proxies:** These make on-demand connections to the public package repositories for approved packages.
 The proxy server has access to all packages available on the upstream repositories but limits downstream access to the packages permitted for an SRE.
-- **Package mirrors**.
-These synchronise approved packages through a one-way airlock.
+- **Package mirrors:** These synchronise approved packages through a one-way airlock.
 This provides an additional level of security compared to package proxies.
 However, the mirrors must be regularly updated, which can take a long time when mirroring a large amount of package data.

 {ref}`policy_tier_2` environments can access all packages available from the public PyPI and CRAN repositories.
 {ref}`policy_tier_3` environments can access only a pre-approved subset of PyPI or CRAN packages.